Skip to main content

 Wanderin’ Free

 The irony undercutting this whole circus performance is that both people who celebrate racebent Ariel and those who protest it are actually after the same thing: escapism.
-Taking a historically white princess like Ariel and having her be portrayed by a black actress confronts the lay viewer with how the Disney Princess brand, and many other casts like it, are overwhelmingly white in composition.
-This itself reminds us how much work there is to be done to achieve social equality, and there is a lot of work to be done.
-The average viewer dives into entertainment precisely to escape thinking about such social realities, and for a white viewer uncomfortable with having those conversations, blocking that escapism can feel like a betrayal or a violation.
+Taking a historically white princess like Ariel and having her be portrayed by a Black actress confronts the lay viewer with how the Disney Princess brand, and many other casts like it, are overwhelmingly white in composition.
+This itself reminds us how much work there is to be done to achieve social equality, and there is a lot of work to be done, much more than we can hope to achieve if we just retreat into our clamshells any time these questions are brought up.
+But the general audience dives into entertainment precisely to escape thinking about such social realities, and for a white viewer uncomfortable with having those conversations, blocking that escapism can feel like a betrayal or a violation.

 Bailey has recently shared with Variety what seeing someone like her in this kind of role growing up would have done for her own self-perception,